caltechlibrary/eprinttools/INSTALL.md

 # Installation

-*ep*, *eputil*, and *doi2eprintxml* are command line programs run from a shell like Bash.
+*eputil*, *epfmt*, *eprintxml2json* and *doi2eprintxml* are command line programs run from a shell like Bash.
 They allow you to harvest, work with EPrint repository content, and import content from CrossRef and DataCite.

 Below are generalized instructions for installation of a release.